Ahr Valley: Upper Ahr valley

 From its head, the Ahr valley runs through a rolling uplands with pastures, woods and occasional hamlets or farmsteads.
 It is followed by the B 258 federal highway.
 The first noteworthy villages are Ahrhütte and Ahrdorf, in the municipality of Blankenheim.
 The Ahr valley then becomes gradually narrower and reaches its southernmost point where it leaves the state of North Rhine-Westphalia.
 The first village in Rhineland-Palatinate that it encounters is Dorsel, on the heights above the valley.
 In Müsch the B 258 leaves the Ahr valley, and the L 73 then accompanies the river, which is still small at this stage.
 From here the valley runs through Antweiler to Fuchshofen, almost northwards, before swinging almost due east from Schuld, passing Insul and reaching Dümpelfeld where it is joined by the B 257.
-Here, at its confluence with the Adenauer Bach, coming from the south, the Ahr heads northeast, leaves the collective municipality (VG) of Adenau and reaches the collective municipality village of Altenahr south of Liers, which belongs to Hönningen gehörenden.
+Here, at its confluence with the Adenauer Bach, coming from the south, the Ahr heads northeast, leaves the collective municipality (VG) of Adenau and reaches the collective municipality village of Altenahr south of Liers, which belongs to Hönningen.
 This is now the middle course of the Ahr, the Mittelahr.